aarya-bhatia/distributed-systems/README.md

   output directory by passing the "-output" option.
 - Each job will also create a report file containing host metadata.
 The reports path is `reports/<timestamp>`.
+- To change the hosts config file you can use the `-hosts` option.

 ## Server Architecture